quicwg/base-drafts/draft-ietf-quic-transport.md

 {{ecn-connection-migration}}.

-It is expected that QUIC discards duplicate packets early, however if that is not the case **\[ED note, have not seen any clear statement in the drafts]**, then it should be verified that the number of ECT marked packets are equal to or larger that the amount of ECT marked packets that have been transmitted.
+It is expected that QUIC discards duplicate packets early, however if that is not the case, then it should be verified that the number of ECT marked packets are equal to or larger that the amount of ECT marked packets that have been transmitted.

 ### Continuous Verification of ECN {#ecn-continuous-verification}